ionic-team/ionic-docs/src/content/pro/deploy/api.md

 ### `APP_ID` - `Required`

-The `APP_ID` variable sets app in the pro dashboard the plugin should check for updates.
+The `APP_ID` variable sets app in the Appflow dashboard the plugin should check for updates.
-The App ID can be updated at runtime via the [Deploy Pro Client](/docs/pro/deploy/api).
+The App ID can be updated at runtime via the [Deploy Appflow Client](/docs/pro/deploy/api).

 ### `CHANNEL_NAME` - `Required`